SEIR-0911/project_2/README.md

 ### Planning - Due by Friday October 13, 9:00 EST:

+    - A new Github Repo with your Project's name (DO NOT NAME THE REPO PROJECT2!) with a Readme containing all of your relevant information

     - An **ERD** list containing an ERD identifying the attributes of each Data Entity (one for each Model and embedded schema).
 The ERD also needs to diagram relationships between the Entities (1:1, 1:M or M:M)

     -  Wireframe designs for your front end

     -  User Stories in your Readme for what you want your projects to contain

+    - MVP and Stretch Goals for your Projects

 ### Project Presentations - Friday October 20th, 9:00EST :